 You can also use FreeSync with Xbox One consoles.
 You can use the monitor with NVIDIA cards too, but not the dynamic refresh rate technology.

-The Acer KG271 27″ monitor is equipped with plenty of useful gaming features including Aim Point with customizable crosshairs.
+The Acer KG271 27″ monitor is equipped with lots of useful gaming features, including Aim Point with customizable crosshairs.

 You will also find advanced adjustments such as the 6-axis and gamma settings.